reown-com/appkit/docs/html.md

 ### BlockCtrl

-Controller to fetch and watch block number
+Controller for fetching the current block number.

 ```ts
 import { BlockCtrl } from '@web3modal/core'